Data Replication#

 Enable-Transparent-Compression=true

-Enable transparent compression on using the host file system for replicated data.
+Enable transparent compression on using the host filesystem for replicated data.

 Enable-Transport-Compression